Specialist Jamie Perth

 He spent two years working as a general paramedic, before hitting the books again by enrolling into an intensive 12-month course to become a critical care paramedic.
 Such a qualification broadened his skills and scope of practice significantly, giving him the opportunity to care for and transport the sickest of patients, wherever they may be – on board a ship, in rural/remote towns, out in the bush, and within hospitals.

-It was during one of his extended missions with the Reserve back on Scorpia when he met Corporal Oliver Haskell, an active duty Colonial Marine assigned as part of a security detail for medical transports.
+It was during one of his extended missions with the Reserve on Picon when he met Corporal Oliver Haskell, an active duty Colonial Marine assigned as part of a security detail for medical transports.
 Their relationship started off collegial, but became increasingly serious especially whilst Jamie was away from service.
 Due to the fact that the majority of Jamie’s time was spent off-duty as a civilian, and that both were enlisted personnel and answered to separate commanding officers, their relationship was not strictly a secret.

 At the time of The Fall, Jamie had been in the middle of transporting a patient from Scorpia Fleet Shipyards to a hospital on the planet’s surface, just breaking through atmospheric entry.
 This masked their detection from Cylon raiders.
 Upon realising the nuclear destruction engulfing everything around them, and then receiving a wireless message of a potential rendezvous at Nogura Depot, Jamie and his accompanying pilot made the decision to spool the FTL drive for a mid-flight jump.